Sabbath Rest #4 - Sabbath in the Old Testament

-However, following God’s provision around the seventh day is specifically stated as a test of them walking in God's 'law’, even though they hadn’t received any formal laws and commandments yet at Mount Sinai.
+However, God’s provision around the seventh day is stated explicitly as a test of them walking in God's 'law’, even though they hadn’t received any formal laws and commandments yet at Mount Sinai.

 "And the glory of the Lord abode upon mount Sinai and the cloud covered it six days: and the seventh day he called unto Moses out of the midst of the cloud." - Exodus 24:16

 On the Sabbath Camper display, I’ve added a picture of manna on the ground as the Israelites come out of Egypt and start their journey in the desert, outlining that this is a test of God's provision.